| Title: | Calculate Surface/Image Texture Indexes |

 A raster with the index of anisotropy (min=0 max=1)

-With this you can compute variogram and madogram (but remember that for classical geostatistical indexes you need to divide the derived isotropic index by 2!)
+With this you can compute variogram and madogram (but remember that for conventional geostatistical indices you need to divide the derived isotropic index by 2!)

 deltas |